Ticketing FAQ

 Unforeseen circumstances mean that I cannot attend the ball.
 May I get a refund for my ticket?

 Refunds may be available only under exceptional circumstances and at the discretion of the Senior Treasurer.
-Applications for refunds must be made in writing to the Senior Treasurer before Sunday 5th May, after which no refund requests can be accepted.
+Applications for refunds must be made in writing to the Senior Treasurer before Sunday 4th May 2025, after which no refund requests can be accepted.
 Partial refunds of dining and VIP tickets will not be provided.
 All refunds will entail an administration charge of £50 being levied.

 My application was successful.
 How will tickets be distributed?

-Those not falling into either of these may collect their tickets from the Committee Room by showing photographic identification from 10am to 5pm on dates to be confirmed.
+Those not falling into either of these may collect their tickets from the Committee Room by showing photographic identification in the week before the ball.
+Further details will be circulated by the committee closer to the ball.
 Only in exceptional circumstances, and by prior arrangement with the Ticketing Officer, may tickets be collected after this point.

 What type of identification will I need in order to enter the ball?